CL-17656/CS520_Front/documentations/Contributions.md

 ### Isaac
 Isaac contributed to the **Grading** and **Statistics** features.
 Key contributions include:
-- Creating the grading page for instructors to view and grade student submissions.
+- Creating the grading page for instructors to view, grade, and comment on student submissions.
-- Adding visualizations to show grade distributions and quiz performance.
+- Design student and instructor home pages.
+- Design and implement the statistics page with visual charts.
 - Simplifying the feedback process for instructors.

 ---